neilcochran/llm_utils/README.md

 - Python 3.8+
 - **For CUDA features**: NVIDIA GPU with CUDA support, `nvidia-smi` in PATH
-- **For Ollama export**: Ollama installed and models available locally
+- **For Ollama features**: Ollama installed and accessible via PATH
 ## Installation

 1. Clone the repository: